Why It Works

 - Soaking the tofu in boiling water, then patting it dry, draws out excess moisture more effectively than draining.

 - Using the dried shiitake soaking liquid in the sauce enhances its flavor.

-- 1 pound Chinese mustard greens (gai toy; see note), leaves separated, smaller ones left whole and larger onces halved, and stalks cut into thick slices
+1 pound Chinese mustard greens (gai toy; see notes), leaves separated, smaller ones left whole and larger ones halved, and stalks cut into thick slices

-- 1 1/4 pounds mixed fresh mushrooms, such as portabello, maitake, kinf oyster, shimeji, enoki, and cremini, cut into thick slices, torn into large pieces, or separated into strands (depending on type of mushroom)
+1 1/4 pounds mixed fresh mushrooms, such as portabello, maitake, king oyster, shimeji, enoki, and cremini, cut into thick slices, torn into large pieces, or separated into strands (depending on type of mushroom)

 Place tofu in a clean heatproof bowl and carefully pour enough boiling water on top to cover.
 Let stand for 30 seconds, then drain and transfer tofu to a paper towel-lined plate.
 Press gently on tofu with paper towels to dry thoroughly.

 Mix together 1/4 cup of cornstarch and 1/4 tsp of salt on a plate.
 Dredge tofu slices in cornstarch to evenly coat, tapping off excess and transferring them back to a clean, dry plate.